Terence-Babarinsa/E-commerce-automation/README.md

 - Page Object Models that contain locators for IWebelements and the interactions with the elements
 # GetMethods
 - Class to assigns the relevant locators for a webelement
+# Properties
-# Enumerator that has specified locators that are assigned by the GetMethods Class
+- Enumerator that has specified locators that are assigned by the GetMethods Class